ImageNet Classification

 bash imagenet_label.sh

-This will generate two things: a directory called labelled/ which contains renamed symbolic links to the images, and a file called inet.val.list which contains a list of the paths of the labelled images.
-We need to move this file to the data/ subdirectory in Darknet:
+which contains a list of the paths of the labelled images.
+We need to move this file to the data/

 mv inet.val.list <path-to>/darknet/data

 Now you are finally ready to validate your model!
-First re-make Darknet.
-Then run the validation routine like so:
+First re-make

 ./darknet classifier valid cfg/imagenet1k.data cfg/darknet19.cfg darknet19.weights

-Note: if you don't compile Darknet with OpenCV then you won't be able to load all of the ImageNet images since some of them are weird formats not supported by stb_image.h.
+Note: if you don't compile Darknet with OpenCV then you won't be able to load all of the ImageNet images since some of them are weird formats not supported by stb_image.h

 If you don't compile with CUDA you can still validate on ImageNet but it will take like a reallllllly long time.
 Not recommended.